llm-operator/docs/docs/source/roadmap.rst

 Milestone 2 (In-progress)
 -------------------------

+- [ ] Orginization management
 - [ ] Dynamic model loading & offloading in inference
-- [ ] Orginization management
 - [ ] Jupyter Notebook workspace creation
-- [ ] MLflow integration
 - [ ] Events and metrics for fine-tuning jobs
 - [ ] More models
+- [ ] MLflow integration
+- [ ] Object store other than MinIO
 - [ ] Installation doc for Keda and Kuque
 - [ ] Monitoring & alerting

 Milestone 3
 -----------